A personal licence is needed if you intend to sell alcohol or if you wish to be nominated as a ‘Designated Premises Supervisor (DPS)'.

 - The original certificate to say that you hold an NVQ Level 2 Personal Licence Holder Qualification

-- A Disclosure & Barring Service (DBS) check (Basic Level) not more than one month old (or a disclosure from the police National Database not more than one month old).
+- A Disclosure and Barring Service (DBS) Basic Level check.
+This must not be more than one month old - or a disclosure from the police National Database not more than one month old

 - Proof of your right to work in the United Kingdom

 Please post the above information to the Licensing Team with a cheque for £37 payable to 'Mid Sussex District Council'.